 Project Specific Information: County records, as well as the database from the South Coastal Information Center have been reviewed for the proposed project site.
 Per the submitted project description, areas of the project site have been previously mined, and other areas are heavily disturbed due to extensive landscaping and development of the existing golf course.
-Dispersed portions of the project site were surveyed in 2005 by Laguna Mountain Environmental for a golf course enhancement project; that report has been requested from the South Coastal Information Center so the results can be assessed.
+Dispersed portions of the project site were surveyed in 2005 by Laguna Mountain Environmental for a golf course enhancement project.
+That study was positive for resources.